 Can cognition be truly augmented, or is it merely modified or extended by technological interventions?
 This raises questions about the nature of cognition itself, including its limitations, potentialities as agents interact with their environment: how does augmented forms of cognition emerge from human cognitive sophistication, and, in turn, how does augmented cognition affect the human species, sociocultural dynamics, individuals, and the natural world?

 My vision is to to use Edge Cognition to understand the potential of Augmented Cognition as a tool for positive behavioral change, preventive mental health, and psychopathology intervention.
-I explore how this intervention can be personalised as a complex perturbation to "stuck states" or to predict to tipping points to promote adaptive behaviour that enhance the overall well-being of individuals; ultimately contributing to sustainable and positive AI design and implementation.

 is for everyone